OotyOoty

 MCP servers that accept HTTP connections need authentication on every route.
 "I'll add auth later" is how security holes ship to production.

-The two primary options:
+Two primary options:

 Bad practice:

-Google OAuth scopes: https://www.googleapis.com/auth/analytics.readonly
+Google OAuth scopes: analytics.readonly

 Requesting Gmail and Calendar access for an analytics tool is unnecessary and alarming to users.
 OAuth consent screens showing excessive permissions reduce conversion and create legitimate security concerns.